Register / Login

 Antarctica is so wildly remote that travelling by ship is the only way to visit.
 Cruises and expedition vessels depart from Argentina and New Zealand, generally between November and March.
 In these months, the sunlight is long, the sea ice melts enough for ships to pass and temperatures nudge over freezing.

 Our best Antarctica packages right now, created by our travel experts to offer you incredible holidays at serious value.
+Find even more deals on our Antarctica On Sale section.

 Smaller expedition-style ships are often more expensive and include fewer amenities than larger cruise ships, but they offer passengers the opportunity to disembark and enjoy excursions like tramping and snowshoeing.
 Because of restrictions limiting tourist numbers in Antarctica, large ships may only offer scenic cruising and not land experiences.
 Make sure to talk to your consultant about this distinction.